 Speech/statement | Date: 29/09/2015

-Foreign Minister Børge Brende's statement at the meeting of the Partnership Group on Myanmar in New York on 29 September.
+Foreign Minister Børge Brende's statement at the Ministerial Level Meeting on the Syrian Crisis in New York on 29 September 2015.

 Check against delivery